annacasavant/118_Bus_System/How-To.md

 prime_move = "PrimeMoveType"
 ```

-We can now build the thermal generator components using the data stored in the `thermal_gens` dataframe.
 ## Building Thermal Generators
-Build the thermal generators using the `thermal_gens` dataframe.
+We can now build the thermal generator components using the data stored in the
+`thermal_gens` dataframe.

 ```@repl system
 for row in eachrow(thermal_gens)
         bus = row[bus_connection]